katereverie/JavaScript/curriculum/curriculum-projects/Pyramid-Generator/keyTakeaways.md

 3. `==` is the equality operator used to check whetehr two values are *equal*.
 In JS, `"0" === 0` is true, even though one is a string, the other is a number.
 4. `===` is the strict equality operator used to check if two values are *equal* AND *share the same type*.
 Generally, it is good practice to always use this operator.
+5. `!==` is the strictly inequality operator used to check if two values not equal and not the same type.
+6. If refractoring makes certain variables unused, remember to delete them so as not to cause potential confusion.

 ## Function
 A function is a block of code reusable throughout the whole application.